ebilionis/py-best/doc/maps.rst

         It cannot be changed directly.

+    .. attribute:: num_hyp

+        The number of hyper-parameters.

-    .. attribute:: name
+    .. attribute:: hyp

-        Get the name of the function.

-        It cannot be changed directly.
+        Get/Set the hyper-parameters.

     .. attribute:: f_wrapped